Basketball: Dunbar ran the table in 1959

 Born in 1914, Koontz, had been a star athlete in baseball, football and basketball when he graduated from Logan High in Concord.
 He earned a degree at Livingstone in 1937 and went on to graduate school at Indiana University.

 He entered the high school coaching ranks at Ridgeview High in Hickory.
-He arrived at Dunbar in 1947 to teach match and P.E. and coached the Tigers until the school closed in the spring of 1969.
+He arrived at Dunbar in 1947 to teach math and P.E. and coached the Tigers until the school closed in the spring of 1969.

 Koontz had some stellar material to work with in 1959.
 McKee, president of the student council and voted “Most Intellectual” and “Most All-round” by his classmates, aspired to be a doctor.
 Wiley, whose dream was being a pharmacist, was voted “Best Looking.”
 Drafton, who was looking forward to a military career, received perhaps the most coveted senior superlative — “Most Athletic.”
 Robert Henderson, a senior reserve who hoped to become a P.E. teacher, was voted “Best Dressed.”